 Djibouti features Godoria National Park, Day Forest National Park, and Maskali and Moucha Islands Marine Protected Area.
 Respect all regulations.

 Djibouti faces water scarcity.
-Be mindful of your water usage, specifically when showering or using hotel facilities.
+Be mindful of your water usage, specifically when showering or by means of hotel facilities.

 No local carbon offset programs specifically for tourists exist.
 Think about compensating for your flight emissions via international organizations.